Skip to content

 \[G_Q \leftarrow G_Q \cup g'_i\]

-The final answer is generated based on the encoded \(G_Q\) and the sub-query chain:
+When Planning determines knowledge is sufficient, the model generates the final answer based on the encoded query graph \(G_Q\) and the sub-query chain:

 Loss & Training

-• Training data: The HotpotQA-SUBQ dataset (208K samples) is constructed from HotpotQA, containing iterative sub-queries and [SUFFICIENT] / [NO_RETRIEVAL] labels.
+• Training Data: HotpotQA-SUBQ (208K samples) built from HotpotQA, including iterative sub-queries and [SUFFICIENT]/[NO_RETRIEVAL] labels.

-• Triple extractor: LLaMA-3.2-3B trained on WikiOfGraph, deployed with vLLM.
+• Triple Extractor: LLaMA-3.2-3B trained on WikiOfGraph, deployed via vLLM.

 Key Experimental Results